When are the Class Schedules usually available?

 When do I need to have my major signed?

-Any freshman who entered CMU in the Fall 2000 term or after, is required to have their major or three minors (elementary education students only) signed by the time they earn 56 credit hours.
+University policy requires students to have their major signed by the time they earn 56 credit hours.